frederic-perez/Cardiac-electrophysiology/glossary.md

 __aortic root__ _n_
 __aortic sinus__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Aortic_sinus) The space between the superior aspect of each cusp of the aortic valve and the dilated portion of the wall of the ascending aorta, immediately above each cusp.
 __arrhythmia__, __arhythmia__, __arythmia__, __arrythmia__ _n_ _(different spelling variants)_ Any abnormality in the rhythm of the heartbeat. _Syn_ dysrhythmia
+__arrhythmogenic right ventricular dysplasia__ A disorder in which normal myocardium is replaced by fibrofatty tissue.
 __arrhythmogenic__ _n_ Capable of inducing cardiac arrhythmias.
 __arterial puncture__ _n_ Placement of a needle or catheter into an artery to sample blood gases or blood pressure, or positioning of a catheter in the aorta or the heart.
 __arteriosclerosis__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Arteriosclerosis) The thickening, hardening, and loss of elasticity of the walls of arteries.